raymondworkshop/iSpeaking-Speaking-and-Improving/notes.md

 #### 2019-05-20
   * project on Enlgish mispronunciation detection
-    -> give a presentation at Sep conference?
+    -> give a presentation at Sep conference ?

   * support iCon project
     -> A new idea/min-project about GAN/NLU fully by myself  ?

   * join the project on 靈實
     -> not in engineering view, but in business view if possible ?

-  * fake news - Prof. Chin?
+  * fake news
-    -> It could be done if Prof. Chin is in the project

 #### 2019-05-16
   * mispronunciation detection
-    -
   * another project -> NLP ?

 #### 2019-05-15